k3vnb/beepboop2/README.md

 * _It can take a user inputted number and return a list of numbers from 0 to the user inputted number, replacing any number that is a multiple of 12 with the word "latte"_
   * _Example Input: 12_
   * _Example Output: 012pumpkinspice5pumpkin7spicepumpkin1011latte_
+* _The program can recognize if the user does not input a numeric value and returns an alert_
+  * _Example Input: Hello_
+  * _Example Output: "Please enter a number"_